The DAGSI Mission

 - Provide skilled engineering talent to Ohio’s workforce

-- Provide financial assistance to Ohio students through competitive scholarship and fellowship programs
+- Provide financial assistance to Ohio students through fellowship programs

 The DAGSI partnership effectively expands regional engineering education and research opportunities at the masters and doctoral levels.
 DAGSI’s ultimate objective is to support Ohio’s economic growth by strengthening the intellectual infrastructure in technology and developing engineering workforce talent.

 Total Collaborative Projects Funded by DAGSI and AFRL

 DAGSI Graduate Success Story

 Working my way through college was an interesting process.
 It took multiple jobs waiting tables to pay the bills while trying to stay caught up with tuition costs.
 I thought things would get easier when I graduated, but they didn’t.
 Even with a bachelor’s degree in Mechanical Engineering and an internship to show I had experience most companies weren’t interested once I mentioned I planned on getting a master’s degree.
 But, without an engineering job, I couldn’t pay for a graduate degree anyway.

 I asked many of the professors at a few colleges about Graduate Research Assistantships but none had funding that wasn’t already allocated.
 After searching for over a year I was recommended to a professor at Wright State University with a research topic funded through DAGSI.
 That program enabled me to do research with The Air Force Research Laboratory (AFRL) for two years on fundamental fluid mechanics in turbines for turbomachinery applications.
 That research has now been used in more than 10 publications.
 The success of that research effort led to an opportunity to do compressor research and testing for AFRL as a career immediately following my graduate work.